rontarrant/gtkDcoding/docs/_posts/2019-03-26-0021-labels-with-background-colors-markup.md

 ---
-title: 0021 – Labels with Background Colors & Markup
+title: "0021: Labels with Background Colors & Markup"
 topic: text
 layout: post
 description: How to give a GTK Label a unique background colour - a D language tutorial.